-- 1. Any child who is absent from school at the morning or afternoon registration period must have their absence recorded as being authorised or unauthorised using the appropriate code. - 2.
+- 1. Any child who is absent from school at the morning or afternoon registration period must have their absence recorded as being authorised (/ \), unauthorised (O) or as an approved educational activity such as (V) (attendance on an out of school visit). - 2.
 It is the responsibility of the member of staff in charge of a class to complete the register and this should be done as soon as possible once the students have arrived. - 3.
 Only the Headteacher or a member of staff acting on their behalf can authorise absence.
 If there is no known reason for the absence at registration, then the absence must be recorded in the first instance as unexplained (N).